s3r5-robotics/Erebus-2023/README.md

    This script will run Webots (or attach to already running instance) and enable Extern Robot Controllers.

 2. Run/Debug [`code/main.py`](code/main.py) in your preferred IDE - it will automatically connect to the Webots instance.

+**NOTE:** You still need to load the robot definition file at least once, as described in the next section point 4.

 ### Using Robot Window upload

 1. Open one of the `.wbt` worlds located in [`erebus/game/worlds/`](erebus/game/worlds) in Webots